adeo/mozaic-design-system/README.md

 building a styleguide using a static site generator instead of reliyng on a database allow us to use a versionned styleguide that match the assets and framework that it is based on.

-We tryed to focus on developper experience, meaning that working with it should be as simple as possible.
+We tried to focus on developper experience, meaning that working with it should be as simple as possible.

 You can report any bug or request a feature or improvment [filling an issue here](https://github.com/adeo/mozaic-design-system/issues)